salter14/recipes/cinnamon_buns.md

+## November 4, 2023
+Filling can be cut down a bit.
+Probably by 10-20%.

 ## November 1, 2022
 Put everything in the bowl and mix for 9 minutes.
 Add a bit of flour as needed.
 Added 25g this time.